Murder of Tijana Jurić: Disappearance

-Arriving in the village from her native Subotica, she called her mother.
-She went to the "Stevan Vitković Riba" indoor soccer tournament, which is held once a year in the Bajmoc hamlet of Rata.
+Arriving at the village from her native Subotica, she called her mother by phone.
+She went to the "Stevan Vitković Riba" indoor soccer tournament, which was held annually in the Bajmok hamlet of Rata.
 She spent the whole evening with friends.
 Around midnight, she went home, in the company of a girl and a boy.
-In the middle of the road, she decided to head back to Rata, to return the sweatshirt she had borrowed the other night (even though she had her sweater), and Jurić went back to the Sports Center "Rata".
+In the middle of the road, Jurić decided to go back to Rata, to return the sweatshirt she had borrowed the other night (even though she had her sweater), and she went back to the Sports Center "Rata".

 According to the reconstruction presented by her father Igor Jurić, Tijana, returning alone on the same road, walked down JNA Street.
-On the corner of Tri istarske žrtve and Njegoševa streets, she met her friends about half an hour after midnight (00.25).
+On the corner of Tri istarske žrtve and Njegoševa streets, she met her friends about half an hour after midnight.
 When asked where she was going, she replied that she was going to return the borrowed sweatshirt.
 She continued down the street Tri istarske žrtve, crossed the railway and took the dirt road that leads to the sports field where a friend was waiting for her, whose sweatshirt she had borrowed.
 As she did not come for a long time, a friend from the field went to meet her.
-Tijana, however, was not there, and on the dirt road, about a hundred meters away, there was her white sneaker of the "Converse" brand (popularly "old woman").
+Tijana, however, was not there, and on the dirt road, about a hundred meters away, he found white Converse sneaker.
 It has been estimated that a maximum of seven minutes elapsed between the time she was last seen and the time her sneaker was found.
-She enrolled in music high school, majoring in cello and ethnomusicology.
-At the entrance exam, necessary for enrollment in this type of high school, she achieved the maximum number of points.
-She attended elementary music school for ten years, during which she won six awards at international and national competitions in this field.